paypal/autosklearn-zeroconf/README.md

 methods,  giving  rise  to  a  structured  hypothesis  space  with  100+  hyperparameters)

 ## Running autosklearn-zeroconf
-To run autosklearn-zeroconf start <pre>python zeroconf.py your_dataframe.h5 2>/dev/null|grep ZEROCONF</pre> from command line.
+To run autosklearn-zeroconf start <pre>python bin/zeroconf.py -d your_dataframe.h5</pre> from command line.
 The script was tested on Ubuntu and RedHat.
 It won't work on any WindowsOS because auto-sklearn doesn't support Windows.

 ## Data Format
 The code uses a pandas dataframe format to manage the data.
-It is stored in the HDF5 file for convenience.
+It is stored in the HDF5 .h5 file for convenience.
+(Python module "tables")

 ## Example
 As an example you can run autosklearn-zeroconf on a "Census Income" dataset https://archive.ics.uci.edu/ml/datasets/Adult.